mediapropagandadisinformation

 Traditional political lying assumed scarcity: a lie had to be plausible, targeted, and rationed to avoid detection.

-• high volume
+• high volume across multiple channels

-• rapid repetition
+• rapid and continuous repetition

 • no commitment to consistency